TheDaneH3/INFOTC-1600-Final/pages/install.md

 ### First, Let's Create a GitHub Account.

-1. Go to the GitHub website (where you are now, or head to [https://github.com/join](https://github.com/join)) and click on the "Sign up" button in the top-right corner of the page.
+1. Go to the GitHub website (or head directly to [https://github.com/join](https://github.com/join)) and click on the "Sign up" button in the top-right corner of the page.

 2. Fill out the sign-up form with your name, email address, and a password, and click on the "Sign up for GitHub" button.